lino-framework/book/docs/admin/dbengine.rst

 - Run the :manage:`install` command to install additional dynamic dependencies.

-If you run :cmd:`getlino startsite` with a given database engine and then manually change the :settings:`DATABASES` setting of your site, you must yourself care about installing the corresponding Python package.
+If you run :cmd:`getlino startsite` with a given database engine and then manually change the :setting:`DATABASES` setting of your site, you must yourself care about installing the corresponding Python package.
 Lino's :manage:`install` command cannot automatically install the Python package for the database engine.
 This is explicitly done by :cmd:`getlino startsite`.